 - Are you willing to share your experiences as a non-traditional student?

-If you are a newly admitted non-traditional student wishing to receive support from a mentor, please fill out NTSO Member & Mentor Application.
-We strive to pair Mentors and Mentees who have similar academic interests, but we are not always able to do so, depending on the availability of Mentor volunteers.
+If you are a newly admitted non-traditional student wishing to receive support from a mentor, please fill out the application.
+We strive to pair Mentors and Mentees who have similar academic interests, but we are not always able to do so, depending on the availability of mentor volunteers.